xebialabs/overcast/README.markdown

 {my-host-label}.networkDeviceId - name of the network device that should be used for IP to MAC lookup.
 For example `br0`.

-{my-host-label}.ipLookupStrategy=SSH - name of a strategy used to figure out the IP of the clone (SSH only for now)
+{my-host-label}.ipLookupStrategy - name of a strategy used to figure out the IP of the clone, static or SSH.

+{my-host-label}.static.ip - When `ipLookupStrategy` is static, the static IP the created host is expected to have.

 {my-host-label}.SSH.url - URL for overthere to connect to the system that knows about the MAC to IP mapping.
-For instance: ssh://user@edhcpserver?os=UNIX&connectionType=SFTP&privateKeyFile=/home/user/.ssh/id_rsa&passphrase=bigsecret
+For instance: `ssh://user@edhcpserver?os=UNIX&connectionType=SFTP&privateKeyFile=/home/user/.ssh/id_rsa&passphrase=bigsecret`

 {my-host-label}.SSH.command - Command to execute on the system to lookup the IP.
 For example for dnsmasq: ```grep {0} /var/lib/misc/dnsmasq.leases | cut -d " " -f 3```. {0} is expanded to the MAC address.